Mixed Vegetable Medley

 • Swap green beans or chopped fennel for broccoli in this mixed vegetable medley.
 They have about the same cooking time as the broccoli and will gently steam under the other vegetables.

 • Don’t like eggplant?
-Skip it or substitute with a root vegetable, such as carrots, parsnips, rutabaga or even potatoes.
+Skip it or substitute it with a root vegetable, such as carrots, parsnips, rutabaga or even potatoes.

 • Use a rainbow of bell peppers instead of just one color.